SamerArkab/Final_Proj_Volume_Classification/Volume_Estimation/food_volume_estimation-master/README.md

 # Food volume estimation
 Utilizing deep learning to estimate the food volume in an input image.

+* I implemented the network provided in the following [GitHub's link](https://github.com/AlexGraikos/food_volume_estimation), making a few tweaks, for my segmentation and food volume estimation project.

 ## Method
 #### Depth Network Training